RyZum/battle_for_eden/rules.md

 choosing 2 frontiers, placing troops near both frontiers, and playing a unit cards to start each battle.
 If the player is attacking from the same territory at the same time, they must divide their troops and choose which ones are sent to each front.
+The player must always leave at least 1 troop on their attacking territory.

 After the fronts are created, more units may then be added (see section on Combat for more details),